Frequently Asked Questions (FAQ)

 How do you address a Kentucky Colonel?

 There are different ways you can address a Kentucky Colonel in speech and writing style, much like an ambassador or the president of a country it is very important that the protocol be implemented well.
+If the host knows a person is an Honorable Kentucky Colonel, then they should be known in writing as Hon.
+Firstname Lastname, Kentucky Colonel or presented as Col. Firstname Lastname.
+Kentucky colonels that are presented as Colonels should acknowledge their Office of the Honorable Kentucky Colonelcy.

 What does being a Kentucky Colonel mean?

-It means that the commission recipient is being granted special civilian powers of the Office of the Colonelcy.
+It means that the commission recipient is being granted special civilian powers of the Office of the Kentucky Colonelcy.
 The commission of Kentucky Colonel is a title of honor granted by the Governor of Kentucky in recognition of an individual's noteworthy accomplishments and outstanding service to our community, state, and nation.
 The title is granted based on the deed of the recipients contributions to society.

 Other Questions